May 6, 2023

 Like the Swiss flag, Woody’s relocation here all those years ago has been… a big plus.

-My mother’s maiden name, “Romey,” traces back to the tiny Swiss village of Sorvilier.
-Some years back Woody tracked it down and took a few photos.
-Although he never made it back to Sorvilier, our maternal grandfather William Romey spent a fair amount of time in Zurich, Lucerne and Lausanne during his lifetime.
+My mother’s maiden name, Romey, traces back to the tiny Swiss village of Sorvilier.
+Woody tracked it down some years back and took a few photos.
+Our maternal grandfather William Romey spent considerable time in Zurich, Lucerne and Lausanne during his lifetime.
+Ben Wade’s middle name is Romey.

 During the 1990s, Woody and I created a Switzerland travel newsletter.
 This earned me, for a time, the yearly gig of fact-checking the next year’s Fodor’s Switzerland guidebook.
 Annually I would spend three weeks exploring the country, meeting with tourism bureaus, hoteliers, and immersing myself in all things Swiss — a terrific crash course in this timeless and yet timely place.